Medical Records Retention Laws by State (2026 Guide)

 Hospital vs. Physician Office Differences

-Many states set different retention periods for hospitals and private physician offices.
+Many states set different retention periods for hospitals and private physician offices, under different agencies and different bodies of rules.
 In some states, hospitals must keep records longer; in others, physician offices have the longer requirement.
+Reading only one of the two rules is the single most common way a retention summary goes wrong.

 | State | Hospital | Physician Office |